-\begin{proof} We can assume that $G$ does not contain white lollipops or trees that collapse to white lollipops.
-(Collapsing such trees and removing lollipops does not affect whether a graph is reduced or whether it has a roundtrip.)
-Now by~\cref{lem:biptri2}, $G$~is move-equivalent (up to the removal of some white lollipops) to a normal plabic graph~$G'$.
+\begin{proof} We may assume that our plabic graph $G$ does not contain white lollipops.
+(Removing lollipops does not affect whether a graph is reduced or whether it has a roundtrip.)
+Since $G$ is leafless, by~\cref{lem:biptri2} it is move-equivalent to a normal plabic graph~$G'$.
 Since $G'$ is reduced, $\X(G')$ is minimal (see \cref{red-minimal}).
 Hence $\X(G')$ has no closed strands (see \cref{lem:nomonogondigon}), so $G'$ has no roundtrips.
-Since roundtrips persist under local moves, $G$ has no roundtrips either.
+Since roundtrips persist under local moves, $G$ has no roundtrips either. \end{proof}

-Suppose $G$ has a loop~$e$ based at a black (resp., white) vertex.
-(Some edges and vertices might be enclosed by~$e$.)
-Then the trip that traverses~$e$ clockwise (resp., counterclockwise) is a roundtrip, a contradiction. \end{proof}

-\begin{definition} Let $G$ be a plabic graph.
-The following algorithm is similar to the procedure employed in the proof of \cref{lem:biptri2}.
-It either determines that $G$ is not reduced, or outputs a normal plabic graph~$N(G)$ which, up to the addition/removal of lollipops, is move-equivalent to~$G$.
-In~the latter scenario, the plabic graph~$N(G)$---hence the original graph~$G$---may be either reduced or not.

-At each stage of the algorithm, the plabic graph~$G$ undergoes some transformations that do not affect whether it is reduced.